nipsysdev/Ethos/.ai/cli_interface.md

 1. **crawl**:

-   - Crawl data from specified source
+   - Start interactive menu to select a source for crawling
+   - Displays list of available sources from documentation
    - Options:
      - --output: Output file path
      - --headless: Run in headless mode